-Neuroendocrine tumours have been a rare group of tumours with malignant potential however are becoming classified as less common not rare.
-The incidence of NETs varies worldwide, ranging from 1.5 per 100,000 population to 6.98 per 100,000 (2008-2012), and tends to be greater in those over 65 years of age with a slight predominance in women.
+Neuroendocrine tumours have been a rare group of tumours with malignant potential however are now being classified when grouped together as a common cancer, not rare or less common.
+The incidence of NETs varies worldwide, and has doubled from 2,123 cases in 2000 to 4,693 cases in 2020 and tends to be greater in those over 65 years of age.
 The aetiology of NETs is currently not clear.
 Most of them are considered to be of sporadic origin, though a small familial risk has also been observed.

-Based on an annual incidence of 7-8 per 100,000 people, and a current population of 24.6 million, Australia sees between 1,700 - 1,968 people diagnosed with NETs each year.

-Prevalence (35/100,000) is much higher than incidence due to five-year survival rates of approximately 50-60%.
-The prevalence rate of 35 per 100,000 gives us 8,510 people in Australia living with NETs.
+Based on an annual incidence of 21.1 per 100,000 people, and a current population of 27 million, Australia will see estimated 5,755 people diagnosed with NETs in 2024.
+Prevalence is much higher than incidence due to five-year survival rates of approximately 50-60%.
+The 39 year prevalence rate gives us 29,351 people in Australia living with NETs (2024).